Wyrdware/Portfolio/content/projects/mosaic.md

 Less experienced programmers successfully implemented complex systems, such as a fully modular animation-matched backstab, without introducing architectural overhead thanks to Mosaic.

 Mosaic also enabled designers to compose and test behaviors independently.
 Its success highlights the power of well-designed abstractions to enable ambitious, sustainable game development at scale.

+> *“Mosaic works as a springboard in early development.
+It made prototypes extremely quick to develop, especially for character systems.
+Because any action could be transferred between entities, creating new players or enemies was simple and consistent.
+It also streamlined the creation of animators, actions, and attacks by drawing from a shared base.”*
+> — James Zilberman | Combat Designer, Echoes in the Mists

 ---